On Kazhdan-Yom Din asymptotic Schur orthogonality for K-finite matrix coefficients: Asymptotic behaviour of representations

 If $\nu$ and $\nu'$ are integrally equivalent and $\nu-\nu'$ is a non-negative integral combination of the simple roots, we write $\nu\geq\nu'$, thus introducing an order relation among integrally equivalent functionals on $\mathfrak{a}$. \\

 If $k\in \mathbb{Z}^{n}_{\geq 0}$ is such that the term

-is non-zero for some $\lambda\in\mathcal{E}_{0}$ and for some $v,w\in H_{K}$, then we say that $\nu:=(\lambda-k)$ is an \textbf{exponent}.
+is non-zero for some $\lambda\in\mathcal{E}_{0}$ and for some $v,w\in H_{K}$, then we say that $\nu:=(\lambda-k)$ is an \textbf{exponent} and we let $\mathcal{E}$ denote the set of exponents.
 The exponents which are maximal with respect to the order relation introduced above are called \textbf{leading exponents}: $\mathcal{E}_{0}$ is precisely the set of leading exponents. \\